remiduval/moderncollab/content/worksmart-privacy-statement.md

 **To allow ModernCollab.
 Ltd to contact users**

 ModernCollab.
-Ltd will not use User data to contact anyone for marketing purposes whatsoever.
-However, we may choose to send users communications by email if there is an important or critical message that users or organisations must become aware of.
+Ltd may choose to use User data to send users communications by email or social media.
+ModernCollab.
+Ltd will only ever communicate to users to welcome them once the Work Smart app has been installed; or to notify of important or critical message that users or organisations must become aware of.
 This may include a major change to the privacy statement, or terms of use.
 In addition, this may also include a major change in the apps functionality that impacts usage in some manner.
+ModernCollab.
+Ltd will never contact users for marketing purposes.

 ModernCollab.
 Ltd will use the collected Functional data for the following reasons: